jojijacobk/Reverse-Engineering-PHP-Source-Code-Knowledge/README.md

 # Reverse Engineering PHP Source Code

-When you stumble up on a large source code, which you want to work with, the first step you need to do will be to understand the structure of code.
+When you stumble up on a large source code which you want to work with, the first step you need to do will be to understand the structure of code.
 There are several tools to perform reverse engineering such as static code structure analysis, static document generator, function